 Items include everything from Béla Bartók to Dmitri Bondarenko.From reputable, prominent, and well known ethnographers to the lesser known ethnographers of today, these are some of the best professionals in the ethnographer field.
 If you want to answer the questions, "Who are the most famous ethnographers ever?" and "What are the names of famous ethnographers?" then you're in the right place.
 (52 items)

 Francisco Pascasio Moreno was a prominent explorer and academic in Argentina, where he is usually referred to as Perito Moreno.
-Perito Moreno has been credited as one of the most influential figures in the Argentine incorporation of large parts of Patagonia. ...moresee more on Francisco Moreno
+Perito Moreno has been credited as one of the most influential figures in the Argentine incorporation of large parts of Patagonia. ...more on Wikipediasee more on Francisco Moreno

 Antoni Ferdynand Ossendowski was a Polish writer, journalist, traveler, globetrotter, explorer, anti-communist, university professor, a member of the French Academy, political activist.
-He is best known for his books about Lenin and the Russian Civil War, a war in which he took part. ...moresee more on Ferdynand Antoni Ossendowski
+He is best known for his books about Lenin and the Russian Civil War, a war in which he took part. ...more on Wikipediasee more on Ferdynand Antoni Ossendowski